pbokc/sysdoctor/README.md

 - Maintains a (small) history of system snapshots to track performance trends
 - Automatically includes current system state as context for every user question

-The goal is to get specific action items based on your machine's state than generic advice.
+The goal is to get specific action items based on your machine's state rather than generic advice.

 ## Example
 ![Demo of sysdoctor in action](sysdoctor_demo.png)